Where To Dock Or Anchor A Pontoon Boat

 Let’s take a look at these different dock types now.

-Stationary docks
+Stationary pontoon docks

 A stationary dock is a permanent docking area that is fixed in place.